benank/LEGO-Badman/README.md

 The player navigates the level with WASD keys and look around using the mouse.
 All of the menus are used with mouse clicks and to pause, click `Escape`.

 Overall, we just use the mouse and keyboard to navigate through the game.

+Another task I wanted to complete was adding cut scenes before each level to give the player an overview of what to expect in the level.
+I started this process using Cinemachine and Virtual Cameras in a Timeline animation.
+Unfortunately, I ran out of time and this will not be showcased in our game.

 ### Game Feel